NoodlesDoodles19/flax/README.md

 ## Note

-Flax is an open source project maintained by a dedicated team in Google Research, but is not an official Google product.
+Flax is an open source project maintained by a dedicated team in Google Research, but is not an official Google product, and is not directly affiliated with Google.